Skyecubus/petalBot/README.md

 there are also commands such as !hello, !ping, !gay, !trans rights, and !trans wrongs

-petal bot will also respond with("100!") if 100 messages have been sent in a server that it is apart of (warning! bug: currently will count up no matter what server need to fix it to keep count local to the specific server)
+petal bot will also respond with("50!") if 50 messages have been sent in a server that it is apart of